nikcy10/Realtime-Chat-Application/README.md

 ```
 For Backend.

-Open another terminal in folder, Also make sure mongodb is running in background.
+Open another terminal in folder.
+Also make sure mongodb is running in background.
 ```shell
 cd server
 npm start